dorkodu/.github/profile/README.md

 # Dorkodu

-We are your dream fulfillment technology company.<br>
+We are a dream fulfillment company.<br>
 Bringing humane spirit back to technology.
 Let's liberate the humankind, together.<br>
 We create apps for gamification + productivity and build technology for decentralized web.